jdferreira/data-processing-book/en/modules/module1.md

 ### Steps:

 1. Open the Excel file.
-Take special attention to the contents of this file and try to get familiar with the data it contains.
+Take special attention to the contents of this file and get familiar with the data it contains.
 This step is one of the most important to data processing, as it allows us to gain intuition about the information that we're dealing with.

-2. Remove the first row, which contains only the headers of the columns.
+2. Remove the first row, which contains the headers of the columns.
 (This first row is called "metadata" since it explains the data contained in the file but is not itself actual data.)

 3. Using Excel's functionalities, save the data in the CSV format using the name `metabolic_pathways.csv`.

-4. Open the CSV file in a text editor (Notepad++) and study the file that you saved.
+4. Open the CSV file in a text editor (`Notepad++`) and study the file that you saved.
-For example, determine what character is used to separate the various fields of the data, whether the fields are delimited and how, etc.
+For example, determine what character is used to separate the various fields of the data, whether the fields are delimited and how, _etc_.

 5. Let's create a Python script to read the CSV file and print the name of each pathway.